aphanotus/openEd/BI164.23S.Evolution.and.Diversity/Biodiversity.Colby.md

 ### Rules

 - Remember, this is meant to be fun! (and educational)
-- Observations must be submitted to iNaturalist between March 6 and May 9, 2023.
+- Observations must be submitted to iNaturalist between March 8 and May 9, 2023.
 - Students must submit their own observations
 - Students must provide a reasonable identification of each organism at the time it is submitted.
 However, the observation will count towards the taxon that the iNaturalist community ultimately identifies it as.
 - To count towards an award, organisms must be in their natural environment.
 (Greenhouses, zoos, aquariums, natural history collections, etc. don't count.)
 - Humans and pets cannot be submitted as observations.
-- New awards may be added at any time.
+- New awards may be added at any time!
 - In the event of a tie, winners will split the point value, rounded up.
 - Runners-up will receive the award value -1 point.
 - The total for bonus points from this project will be capped at 20 points per student.